NCAA Student-Athlete Affairs(SAA)Program

 - Academic Excellence - To support the academic progress of the student-athlete toward intellectual development and graduation

-- NCAA Postgraduate Scholarships and Internships
+- NCAA Postgraduate Scholarships

 - NCAA Division I Degree Completion Award Program

 - MAAC Academic Honor Roll

 - The John McLendon Memorial Minority Postgraduate Scholarship